USD ($)

 banner image

 Multimode fiber cables are typically color-coded orange.
-They are suitable for short to medium distances and provide lower cost solutions compared to single-mode fiber.
+They are suitable for short to medium distances and provide lower-cost solutions compared to single-mode fiber.

 Multimode fiber is commonly used in LAN environments, data centers, and campus networks where high-speed connectivity within a limited distance is required.
-Here is the picture of multi-mode fiber wherein one end is LC, and the other end is SC.
+Here is the picture of a multi-mode fiber wherein one end is LC, and the other end is SC.

 banner image